NHSDigital/az-backup/README.md

 #### Debugging

-To debug the tests in vscode, add the following configuration to launch settings and run the configuration with the test file you want to debug open:
+To debug the tests in vscode, add the following configuration to launch settings and run the configuration:

 ```json
 {